Banggai Regency

 The Banggai Regency (Kabupaten Banggai) is a regency located at the eastern end of Central Sulawesi Province of Indonesia.
-It makes up a re-established regency (kabupaten), created on 4 October 1999 by splitting the existing Banggai Regency into this smaller Banggai Regency situated on the mainland of Sulawesi (capital, Luwuk) and a new Banggai Islands Regency comprising the offshore islands to the southeast (capital, Banggai town) which are separated from mainland Sulawesi by the Peleng Straits (Selat Peleng).
-The residual Banggai Regency covers an area of 9,672.70 km^{2} and had a population of 323,626 at the 2010 census and 362,275 at the 2020 census; the official estimate as at mid 2024 was 377,804 (comprising 191,889 males and 185,915 females).
+It makes up a re-established regency (kabupaten), created on 4 October 1999 by splitting the existing Banggai Regency into this smaller Banggai Regency situated entirely on the mainland of Sulawesi (capital, Luwuk) and a new Banggai Islands Regency comprising the offshore islands to the southeast (capital, Banggai town) which are separated from mainland Sulawesi by the Peleng Straits (Selat Peleng).
+The residual Banggai Regency covers an area of 9,672.70 km^{2} and had a population of 323,626 at the 2010 census and 362,275 at the 2020 census; the official estimate as at mid 2025 was 382,009 (comprising 193,782 males and 188,227 females).

+Culturally and linguistically the regency comprises two geographical sectors (which have no administrative significance).
+The eastern sector covers the Balantak Peninsula, largely populated by the Balantak people speaking their language, centred on the administrative capital of Luwuk.
+The western (Toili/Batui) sector, which covers the central part of the northeastern arm of Sulawesi, mainly comprise the Saluan people sharing the Saluan language; of its nine districts, the first six are on the south side of the peninsula and drain towards Tolo Bay, while the last three are on the north side of the peninsula and drain towards Tomini Bay.

 Administration

 At the 2010 census, the Banggai regency was divided into eighteen districts (kecamatan).
-Subsequently, another five districts have been created by the division of four existing districts in 2012 and 2015; a further (24th) district - Toili Jaya (with its administrative centre at Toilsu) - has been created in 2023-24 from part of Toili District (taking in 10 of the 24 desa from that district), but no separate figures are yet available for it.
+Subsequently, another five districts have been created by the division of four existing districts in 2012 and 2015; a further (24th) district - Toili Jaya - has been created in 2023-24 from part of Toili District.

-The statistics for twenty-three districts are tabulated below with their areas and their 2010 and 2020 Census populations, together with the official estimates as at mid 2024.
+The statistics for these districts are tabulated below with their areas and their 2010 and 2020 Census populations, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of villages in each district (291 rural desa and 46 urban kelurahan in total), and its post code.